Do You Know How to Write an Email in German? Learning How Will Be a Breeze with This 5-Point Checklist!

 For a formal email

 The biggest point to remember when writing the body is to keep it formal.
-I know I keep stressing this, but it’s really important to make the proper impression, since Germany really is more concerned with politeness and etiquette that might seem old-fashioned to an American.
+It’s really important to make the proper impression since Germany really is more concerned with politeness and etiquette that might seem old-fashioned to an American.

 For an informal email

-You have a lot more leeway with emails when you are exchanging them with friends.
-In an email with a German buddy you’ve known for awhile, or even with a tandem partner you’ve met with a few times, you can drop the overly formal air and use slang, emoticons, the whole nine yards.
+You have a lot more leeway with emails when you’re exchanging them with friends.
+In an email with a German buddy you’ve known for a while, or even with a tandem partner you’ve met with a few times, you can drop the overly formal air and use slang, emoticons, the whole nine yards.

 Here’s a small but major difference between German emails and English emails.
 With German emails and letters, you don’t capitalize the first sentence after the greeting.
 So where in English, you would write,